 All Girl Scouts have the opportunity to participate in the Girl Scout Cookie Program.
-The 2023 Cookie Program begins January 19th, and runs through March 12th.
+The 2024 Cookie Program begins January 18, and runs through March 10.

 Each troop volunteer team will communicate the troop sale guidelines to families in advance of the sale.
-The profit from the Cookie Program stays within the council, a portion stays with the troop, and the rest helps to fund membership financial aid, girl programs, and GSEP's beautiful camps and facilities.
+The profit from the Cookie Program stays within Girl Scouts of Eastern PA-a portion stays with the troop, and the rest helps to pay for the cookies and fund membership financial aid, girl programs, and GSEP's beautiful camps and facilities.
 The troop's proceeds help to fund troop activities, badges, and trips.
 While the troop as a whole benefits from the collective sales, girls will earn individual incentives or can opt to earn credit toward camp or programs based on what they sell.
 The more a girl sells, the more the troop earns.
 Troop cookie proceeds are based on the troop's Per Girl Average (PGA).
 The PGA is calculated by dividing the total number of packages in the troop's inventory by the number of girls selling.

-GSEP partners with M2 Media and Trophy Nut for the Fall Product Program, which runs October 13th through November 13th.
-Troops will have the option to participate in this high proceed opportunity...

-Girls can design an avatar of their very own likeness with enough features to create over 3 billion avatars.
-The avatars will allow girls to sell nuts and magazines to their neighbors, families, and friends from their own computer or smart phone, with the help of a grownup.
+GSEP partners with M2 Media and Trophy Nut for the Fall Product Program, which runs October 12 through November 12.
+Troops will have the option to participate in this high proceed program, and girls can design an avatar of their very own likeness.
+Girls can sell nuts and magazines to their neighbors, families, and friends from their own computer or smart phone, with the help of a grownup.
 Girls will be able to record a personalized video or audio message to send to family and friends, encouraging them to help her reach her goals.
-Once sent, family and friends will have the option to shop for magazines, nuts, chocolates and even donate to help their favorite Girl Scout reach their goal!
+Once sent, family and friends will have the option to shop for magazines, nuts, chocolates and even donate to help their favorite Girl Scout reach her goal!

 Troops may also do their own supplemental money earning activities, as long as they participate in the Cookie Program.
-Your troop leader is able to guide the girls to plan activities that are appropriate and approved by council.
+Your troop leader is able to guide the girls to plan activities that are appropriate and approved by Council.

+How the Cookie Crumbles

-How The Cookie Crumbles: 100% of product program proceeds stay in our council.
+100% of product program proceeds stay in Eastern Pennsylvania!